seanwu1105/purdue-cs536-labs/lab1/v2/README.md

 # Problem 2 [100 pts]

+## Instruction

 Create a subdirectory `v2/` under lab1.
-Modify your code, `simsh1.c`, so that instead of accepting client requests from stdin (i.e., human typing on keyboard in `v1/`) the request is communicated from a client process.
+Modify your code, `simsh1.c`, so that instead of accepting client requests from stdin (i.e., human typing on a keyboard in `v1/`) the request is communicated from a client process.
 The server process running commandserver.bin creates a FIFO (i.e., named pipe) to be used as a communication channel where clients can submit requests.
 After creating a FIFO, its name is saved in a text file `v2/serverfifo.dat` that a client can read to find the name of the FIFO.
 A client running `commandclient.bin` starts after the server process has started executing and created `serverfifo.dat`.
 If the client cannot access `serverfifo.dat`, it terminates after printing a suitable error message to `stderr`.
 When testing, run the server and client processes in separate windows for ease of observation.

 After finding the name of the server's FIFO, the client uses `open()` to open the FIFO and sends its request using `write()`.
 The client's request is provided